DimSLIIT/Micro-Lab-4-Group-4-/README.md

 <p> Initially, the oscillator selection bits were configured to high-speed oscillator (HS).
 All the other configurations bits were set to OFF setting and thus the configuration bits were generated for the code. </p>

 <b> Main function <b> <br> </br>
+  void main(void){ //main method <br> </br>

+    GIE = 1;    //Global Enable Interrupt Bit in INTCON register INTE = 1;   //External Interrupt Enable Bit in INTCON register INTF = 0;   //Interrupt Enable Flag Bit in INTCON register INTEDG = 1; //Interrupt Edge Select Bit in OPTION register

+    TRISC0 = 0; //Configuring RC0 pin as an output for Motor 1
+    TRISC1 = 0; //Configuring RC1 pin as an output for Motor 2

+    TRISB2 = 1; //Configuring RB2 pin as an input for Sensor 01
+    TRISB1 = 1; //Configuring RB1 pin as an input for Sensor 02
+    TRISB0 = 1; //Configuring RB0 pin as an input for Sensor 03 (Interrupt pin)